REX-Computing/unumjl/readme.md

 > 4.3
 ```

-Julia generally has support for special functions which construct frequently used values, and the Unum library implements these.
+Julia generally has support for special functions which construct important values, and the Unum library implements these.

 ```
 zero(Unum{4,6})